feltcute/ModdingDocsMGD/Doc/Reference/General/SwapLineIf.rst

 """""""""
 Checks the player to see if they have an item.

-It is binary, in that you check for the given item for the item line, and then a blank string for the line if the player doesn't have the item.
+It's binary, in that you check for the given item for the item line, and then a blank string for the line if the player doesn't have the item.

 .. code-block:: javascript